girls-go-it/girls-go-it.github.io/tutorials/robotica/Dialog.md

 ```
 > hey there
 hello
-> do you have white wine?
+> do you have strawberry icecream?
-yes, I have white wine
+yes, I have strawberry icecream
-> I want to drink something
+> I want to eat something
-do you want beer?
+do you want cookies?
-> I want to drink something
+> I want to eat something
-do you want red wine?
+do you want chocolate icecream?
 ```